 The Daly City Public Library provides library services to the residents of the City of Daly City.
 Daly City, population 101,123 (U.S. Census 2010), is the largest city in San Mateo County and is located immediately south of the City and County of San Francisco.
 The Library also serves residents of the Town of Colma and unincorporated Broadmoor.

-The Daly City Public Library's digital collection at California Revealed consists of moving image recordings and text materials relating to local history and residents from the early twentieth century to the present.
-Of particular interest are extensive runs of Daly City newspapers dating from the late nineteenth century to the mid-1960s.
+The Daly City Public Library's digital collection at California Revealed consists of moving images and text materials relating to local history and residents from the early twentieth century to the present.
+The collection includes extensive runs of Daly City newspapers dating from the late nineteenth century to the mid-1960s.

 The de Saisset Museum stands at the heart of Santa Clara University's campus, adjacent to Mission Santa Clara de Asís.
 Founded in 1955, it is the only free museum of art and history in the South Bay, and is one of only three museums in Silicon Valley to hold accreditation from the American Alliance of Museums.

 The de Saisset Museum houses an extensive collection numbering more than 12,500 objects.
 The museum's Art collection includes painting and sculpture, works on paper and photography, new media, and decorative arts.
 The History collection is divided into two main areas: California History and Mission-era liturgical vestments.
 Since its founding in 1955, the museum has developed large and encyclopedic holdings, covering a wide range of art historical periods and styles.
 Although the museum is committed to caring for every piece in its collection, current collecting activity is predominantly focused on works by contemporary California artists.

 The de Saisset Museum's digital collection at California Revealed consists of moving images from the 1970s.
 The collection includes artist-related interviews and documentaries touching on subjects such as New Deal Art, Edward Biberman, the Bruton Sisters, and more.